 About Reka

-Reka is a female Vizsla almost 8 years old.
+Reka is a female Vizsla about 8 years old.
 Carefully selected as a great representative of her breed, Barb decided to make her part of their program.
 Barb has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent health testing